 Usually, here letters are much stronger and covering than the graphic design itself.
 It can be “Buxom Serif” more precisely.
 Here, illustrations are getting lighter and fonts are boosting up the image and strengthening graphical purpose.
 Hence, this year bold fonts like San Serif have a special place, and it is not outdated.
 It can also be combined with other lighter elements as detailing.

 Apart from having an edge-to-edge and framed finishes, this is the time to open up boundaries and limitations and out some creativity around.
 As we have told above that everybody loves an accurate perspective and a stronger and impactful image on a flat lay, but it is not a hard and fast rule.
 You do not need to be strict every time.
 In fact, open compositions make people feel like they’re seeing one beautiful piece of a bigger picture, like having elements fly on and off the page with ease, creating a glimpse of infinity.

-“The power of open composition is its ability to tap into the audience’s imagination and spark curiosity.” it includes concepts aligning with three-dimensional designs, illustrations and images on a flat board with 3d or detailed structure object.
-It can have a variety of color and tones in just one image.
+“The power of open composition is its ability to tap into the audience’s imagination and spark curiosity.” it includes concepts aligning with three-dimensional designs, illustrations, and images on a flat board with 3d or detailed structure objects.
+It can have a variety of colors and tones in just one image.
 It can be a combination of monochrome with pastels and brights.
 Simply it is just about putting your creativity together for a “cool” result.

 By : SEOWEBDEV

 Evolution in Tones and Gradients